 In general:

-• Do not lift or carry anything heavier than 10 pounds (4.5 kilograms) for 6 weeks after surgery.
-For example, a full laundry basket or a large trash bag usually weighs more than 10 pounds.
+- Do not lift or carry anything heavier than 10 pounds (4.5 kilograms) for 6 weeks after surgery.
+For example, a 6-week-old baby, a full laundry basket, or a large trash bag often weighs more than 10 pounds.
 After 6 weeks, you can slowly start lifting and carrying heavier objects.
 Talk with your care team if you have any questions.

-Speak with your Wound, Ostomy, and Continence (WOC) nurse after your surgery and during your post-op visit to learn more about how to prevent a hernia around your stoma.
+Talk with your Wound, Ostomy, and Continence (WOC) nurse after your surgery and during your post-op visit.
+They’ll help you learn more about how to prevent a hernia around your stoma.
+Your stoma is the place on your abdomen (belly) where gas and poop will leave your body.

 Exercise tips

-• Make sure to wear your abdominal support binder when doing these exercises.
+- Wear your abdominal support binder when doing these exercises.
 Lie down to put it on.
+Your WOC nurse will teach you how to put it on.

-• Dress comfortably.
+- Dress for comfort.
 Wear clothing that will not limit your movements.

-• Stop any exercise that causes pain or discomfort and tell your healthcare provider.
+- Stop doing any exercise that causes pain or discomfort.
+Tell your healthcare provider or rehab therapist which exercise caused pain or discomfort.
 You can still do the other exercises.

 Exercises

-Your healthcare provider or rehab therapist will tell you how many times per day to do these exercises.
-Follow their instructions.
+Your healthcare provider or rehab therapist will tell you how many times each day to do these exercises.
+Your physical therapist (PT) will show you how to do each exercise.
+Follow your care team’s instructions.

 These exercises will get easier as you do them regularly over time.
 When they get easier, tell your healthcare provider or rehab therapist.
 They will give you instructions for adjusting them so you can keep building your strength.